About the CodePath Android Course

 With over 2.5 billion active Android devices, knowing how to create Android apps has the potential to connect you with hundreds of millions of users worldwide.
 More and more, students are realizing how vital and valued it is to have Android development skills and experiences, especially if you want to make a difference within the tech industry.

-The Android for university course features twelve weeks of intense, project-focused Android training inspired by our professional bootcamps and facilitated by CodePath-trained Teaching Assistants.
+The Android for university course features intense, project-focused Android training inspired by our professional bootcamps and facilitated by CodePath-trained Teaching Assistants.
 Classes meet on campus or virtually for lab and coding sessions.
 During the first half of the course, students build their skills through labs and projects using the APIs of popular apps such as Twitter and Instagram.
 Students then apply what they’ve learned in the second half of the course, working together in small teams to build a completely original app from the ground up.
 The culmination of the course is a Demo Day event at which students present their finished products to an audience of peers, faculty and industry professionals.

 The application is a 2-step process:

 1. Fill out a 10-15 minute questionnaire about your background and career aspirations.

 2. Applicants will then need to complete pre-work.
 The pre-work assignment is meant to give you a preview of our course and help you set-up your environment prior to the start of class.
 It will also help us determine your ability to complete the assignments during our course.

 Applicants will need to complete the questionnaire and pre-work in order to be considered for admission.

 Some schools/instructors may follow their universities’ guidelines and choose to run the course online or hybrid.
 You should still select the university you are enrolled in, and our Office of Admissions or your instructor will inform you where the course will take place.